Maptime030/ElectoraleGeografie/README.md

 	sed -e 's/$/,2010/' -n -e '1,/Amsterdamse/{x;d;};1h;1!{x;p;};${x;p;}' < VerkiezingsuitslagenTK_2010.csv  | head -n -4  > 2010.csv
 	sed -e 's/$/,2012/' -n -e '1,/Amsterdamse/{x;d;};1h;1!{x;p;};${x;p;}' < VerkiezingsuitslagenTK_2012.csv  | head -n -4  > 2012.csv

+The stripped csv files can be found [here](/data)
+Now we have the election results in a nice CSV table.

+## Municipality geometries

 To get the shapes from the muncipalities per year we can request those at gemeentegeschiedenis.nl.
 For example all geometry shapes of the municipality of Utrecht in json format can be requested at with their Amsterdamse Code.

 	curl http://www.gemeentegeschiedenis.nl/geo/geojson/10722 > utrecht_all.geojson